docker/docs/engine/getstarted-voting-app/index.md

 here](https://github.com/docker/example-voting-app).
-For example, the vote service is based on a Python image built using the [Dockerfile for `vote`](https://github.com/docker/example-voting-app/blob/master/vote/Dockerfile) and the vote result service is based on vote result service is based on a Node.js image built using the [Dockerfile for `vote_result`](https://github.com/docker/example-voting-app/blob/master/result/Dockerfile).
+For example, the vote service is based on a Python image built using the [Dockerfile for `vote`](https://github.com/docker/example-voting-app/blob/master/vote/Dockerfile) and the vote result service is based on a
+Node.js image built using the [Dockerfile for `vote_result`](https://github.com/docker/example-voting-app/blob/master/result/Dockerfile).